TejveerSingh13/ML-AI-python/README.md

 Prone to over fitting.

 ### 2. Random Forest
-Working with multiple decision tree.
+Working with multiple decision tree. from a feature set N, every time m samples (m <= N) are chosen at random and a split is made from those m samples.

 ## Boosting Methods
 Boosting is also known as a meta learning algorithm since it can be applied to any learnign model.
 But commonly applied to decision trees.
 Its a method and not an model on its own.
 Aggregative a bunch of weak model into an ensemble model.
 BOosting is also known as an optimizing algorithm on top of a cost function.
 ### 1. AdaBoosting (Adaptive)
 Creating ensemble of multiple weak model.
 In case of a decision tree creating multiple stump (i.e. a node with two leafs).
 Trees are built in series.
+Why Series? basically its how the alpha or weights are propogated.
 ### 2. Gradient Boosting
+Similar to adaboost but ise resuidal error for learning.
+Difference from Adaboost - Larger trees are allowed, learning coeffiecent same for all weak learners, training on resuidal of the previosu model. for classification we use **logit?** function to get the error.